Next on campus program start date: August 20, 2018

 Please note the following:

 - ALL application materials must be submitted by the round deadline in order to receive notification of your admission decision by the corresponding notification date.
-Incomplete applications may be delayed to the next application review round.
+Incomplete applications may be delayed to the next application review round, if applicable.

 - Applicants who submit a complete application early will receive primary consideration for USC Rossier Scholarships.